meyofinallycodes/meyofinallycodes/README.md

 - 👀 I’m interested in blockchain technology
 - 🌱 I’m a Product designer
 - I'm generally a creative!
-- 📫 How to reach me meyodnn@gmail.com
+- 📫 How to reach me: meyodnn@gmail.com

 <!---
 meyofinallycodes/meyofinallycodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.